 In 2007, Common Sense Media and the Aspen Institute convened leaders in public health and education, policy-makers and media executives to explore ways of creating a healthier media environment for children and their families.

-The conference — titled "Beyond Primetime: Will Media Help Grow Healthier Kids?
-Stay Tuned" — took place February 5–6, 2007, in New York.
+Key Results: The conference—titled "Beyond Primetime: Will Media Help Grow Healthier Kids?
+Stay Tuned"—took place February 5–6, 2007, in New York.
 The conference drew 265 people from 167 organizations, including the New York Times, Columbia University, Nickelodeon, MTV Networks and the Federal Communications Commission (FCC).
-See the Appendix for a list of some of the organizations represented.

 Key themes of the conference included:

 - The media as parent.

 - What is the responsibility of media leaders?

 - Should media be regulated when it comes to kids?